aalfiann/reSlim/readme.md

 -----------------
 I recommend you to use PostMan an add ons in Google Chrome to get Started with test.

+1. Import reSlim.sql in your database then config your database connection in config.php
-1. Import file reSlim User.postman_collection.json in your PostMan.
+2. Import file reSlim User.postman_collection.json in your PostMan.
-2. Edit the path in PostMan.
+3. Edit the path in PostMan.
 Because the example test is using my path server which is my server is run in http://localhost:1337
     The path to run reSlim is inside folder api.<br> Example for my case is: http://localhost:1337/reSlim/src/api/<br><br>
     In short, It's depend on your server configuration.
-3. Then you can do the test by yourself
+4. Then you can do the test by yourself

 The concept authentication in reSlim
 -----------------